yunnanpl/esp32_python_gasmeter/README.md

   + graph added, using chartist (delivering gzipped, around 10kb, acceptable size)
 + log file of signals (every valid signal is logged) (expected to overfill and destroy everything, to be solved)
 + auto reset if webserver fails
++ saving the data (saving only hourly data - it is expected that the memory can hold 5+ years of data)
+  + daily and total (and in future monthly ?) is recalculated from daily, so no errors expected
 + reset takes ~2-4 seconds, whereas magnet signal takes at shortest 15 seconds, so even during reboot, no signal should be lost

 ## To Do